vinnyalfieri/sinatra-basic-forms/TUTORIAL.md

-# Simple Forms Review Rubric
+# Guide to Solving and Reviewing Sinatra Basic Forms

 ## Navigate first
 - Start up the server, see what we have at hand